 People taking any of the above medications (or any medications for other conditions) should not adopt a low carb or ketogenic lifestyle on their own without first checking with their doctor.

-Another condition which is less common than DKA but is very serious is Hyperosmolar Hyperglycemia State (HHS).
+Another condition, which is less common than DKA but is very serious, is Hyperosmolar Hyperglycemia State (HHS).
 It is life-threatening and has a much greater death rate than DKA, reaching up to 5-10%.
-It is most commonly seen in people with Type 2 Diabetes (T2D) that have some illness which results in reduced fluid intake, and them becoming seriously dehydrated.
+It is most commonly seen in people with Type 2 Diabetes (T2D) who have some illness that results in reduced fluid intake, and they become seriously dehydrated.
 Being sick with an infection is one such situation where it is very important for you to see your doctor if you have T2D, so they can monitor you for HHS.
 You can read more about HHS here.

-Your health is important and your diet and the medications need to be coordinated and overseen by your doctor.
+Your health is important, and your diet and medications need to be coordinated and overseen by your doctor.
 The potential risks are too great to attempt to do this on your own.

 Copyright ©2018 BetterByDesign Nutrition Ltd.